daisy/ace/website/content/docs/report-json.md

 The `assertions` section of the report, found as a top-level term, contains a list of `earl:assertion` items, each for a different document in the EPUB.
 Those assertion items, in turn, contain assertions for tests that failed

+#### Document-level assertions

 An `assertion` for a document looks like this.
-Note that `earl:testSubject` points to the package document (it could also, instead, point to a content document), and `earl:result` does not include a pointer to a location within the document (as individual test assertions do), because this assertion is for the entire document.
+A document may be a package document, content document, or the whole EPUB itself.
+Note that in this example, `earl:testSubject` points to the package document, and `earl:result` does not include a pointer to a location within the document (as individual test assertions do), because this assertion is for the entire document.

 ```
 {